Bachelor of Arts in Art: Concentration in Art History and Studio Art

 Steps to Change Major

-At the time of admission to the University, no special permission, application, or portfolio review is required to declare the Art major.
-Students who have declared in another major, but wish to change their major to Art with a concentration in Art History and Studio Art, must attend a mandatory degree information and advising session.
+At the time of admission to the University, no special permission, application, or portfolio review is required to declare the art major.
+Juniors or seniors who have declared another major, but wish to change their major to Art with a concentration in Art History and Studio Art must attend a major group advising session.
+Email sch_art@sfsu for information and advising session dates.

 Students should be aware that art practice is time-consuming and expensive.
 Instructional Materials Fees are required for most studio courses, and students may find themselves spending additional sums of money on their projects.